Andy Partridge: Other activities

 Many of the XTC record sleeves were designed by Partridge and at one point he considered a career as a graphic illustrator.
 He remembered having an intense interest in comic books and the cover illustrations of science fiction novels as a child, particularly those drawn by Richard M. Powers.
 Until the late 1970s, he owned a large American comic book collection that he had to sell off due to a mouse infestation at his home.
 Some of his songs are based on characters from DC Comics, namely Sgt.
 Rock for "Sgt.
-Rock (Is Going to Help Me)" (1980), Supergirl for "That's Really Super, Supergirl" (1986) and Brainiac for "Brainiac's Daughter" (1987).
+Rock (Is Going to Help Me)" from Black Sea, Supergirl for "That's Really Super, Supergirl" from Skylarking and Brainiac for "Brainiac's Daughter" from Psonic Psunspot.

 Beyond music, Partridge is an avid collector, sculptor, and painter of toy soldiers, an "obsession" he credits to his mother throwing away his toys as a child.
 In a 1990 interview, he estimated owning thousands of figures since he started collecting them in 1979, and he reported having recently contributed World War I-era designs to an unspecified "firm that makes these war game figures in North England".
 He has also designed board games, such as one called "Dam and Blast".

 During the mid-1980s, Partridge was a regular performer on BBC Radio 1.
 He has had acting roles, including a character named "Agony Andy", a spoof aunt on the Janice Long show, and he was a regular panelist on Roundtable.
 In 1987, he filmed a pilot for an ITV children's quiz show, Matchmakers.
 In 2004, he contributed the theme song to the Fox television series Wonderfalls.

 Personal life

 Partridge was married to Marianne Wyborn from 1979 to 1994.
 Together, they had two children: Holly and Harry.
-Harry is an independent web animator who created the comedic short Saturday Morning Watchmen (2009).
+Harry is an independent web animator who created the comedic short Saturday Morning Watchmen (2009), and later, Dr. Bees, Starbarians and Trilby Dogtooth.
 After his divorce, Partridge entered into a long-term relationship with American singer Erica Wexler.
-Some songs written by Partridge, including "Seagulls Screaming Kiss Her Kiss Her" (1984) and "Another Satellite" (1986), have been attributed by Partridge to aspects of their ongoing relationship.
-Partridge met Wexler in the early 1980s; they began dating shortly after she split from artist Roy Lichtenstein in 1994.
+Partridge has attributed the subject matter of XTC songs including "Seagulls Screaming Kiss Her Kiss Her" and "Another Satellite" to aspects of their ongoing relationship.
+Partridge had met Wexler in the early 1980s; they began dating shortly after she split from artist Roy Lichtenstein in 1994, and she has lived with him in Swindon since then.